 Time for an upgrade

 Video doorbells allow you to see who's at the door without the need to go to the door or window.
 A good video doorbell also offers features like motion detection, two-way communication, and notifications.
-Ring has long been one of the most popular options for video doorbells, and with the release of its Ring Video Doorbell 3 and Ring Video Doorbell 3 Plus, along with some useful upgrades, it hopes to continue that trend.
+Ring has long been one of the most popular options for video doorbells, and with the release of the Ring Video Doorbell 4, but the Ring Video Doorbell 3 and Ring Video Doorbell 3 Plus are still great options and pack some useful features.

 These two doorbells aren't so different from each other — but if you look closely, you'll see that the 3 Plus has one big advantage.

 One of these upgrades is the inclusion of a 5.0 GHz Wi-Fi band.
 This will be a welcome addition since it allows faster data transfer rates at the expense of a higher rate of interference from obstacles like walls or doors.
 In most cases, though, you shouldn't have any issues maintaining a connection between your front door and router.
 If it does, there is still a 2.4 GHz band available to fall back on.